dojo/docs/dojo/cldr.rst

 To trigger generation of a full set of locale resources, change into the directory util/buildscripts/cldr and simply type "ant".
 An optional list of locales may be specified as an ant property to limit the set of locales built.
 Currencies may also be specified, but a default list is included in the ant script.

 NOTE: it is currently necessary to perform a one-time installation of the Saxon XSLT processor in ~/.ant/lib due to classpath issues and workarounds.
 The ant task will do this for you.
 Also, ant version 1.6.5 is recommended.
 The build script does not properly resolve the XSLT catalog with newer versions of ant which makes the process take much longer.
-See ticket #7969
+See ticket `#7969 <http://bugs.dojotoolkit.org/ticket/7969>`_.

 See also
 ========

-* :ref:`dojo.date.locale <dojo/date/locale>`
+* :ref:`dojo/date/locale <dojo/date/locale>`
-* :ref:`dojo.number <dojo/number>`
+* :ref:`dojo/number <dojo/number>`
-* :ref:`dojo.currency <dojo/currency>`
+* :ref:`dojo/currency <dojo/currency>`